How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 Monitorix - System and Network Monitoring Tool

-Monitorix is a free, open-source Linux/Unix server monitoring tool for system resource and network monitoring.
-It also supports embedded devices aside from servers.
+Monitorix is a free, open-source Linux/Unix server monitoring tool for monitoring system resources and networks.
+In addition to servers, it supports embedded devices.

 It supports IPv4 and IPv6 and allows users to monitor network traffic and bandwidth from all the devices on their network.
-The utility is lightweight and includes a built-in HTTP server for viewing the statistics and graphs.
+The lightweight utility includes a built-in HTTP server for viewing the statistics and graphs.
 The graphs are color-coded for more straightforward analysis.

 Aside from network stats, Monitorix can also monitor practically all system resources, including disk drive temperature, system load, kernel usage, CPU usage, ambient sensor stats, and much more.